Surco92/Reproducible-Research-Assignment-1/assignment_1.md

 In the original dataframe, there is 2304 NAs.
-After replacing NA with interval averages I computed that mean total number of steps is 1.0766 &times; 10<sup>4</sup> and median total number of steps is 1.0766 &times; 10<sup>4</sup>.
+After replacing NA with interval averages I computed that the mean total number of steps is 1.0766 &times; 10<sup>4</sup> and the median total number of steps is 1.0766 &times; 10<sup>4</sup>.
 This values are different than values computed from data with ommited NAs.
 Replacing NAs by  interval means shifted the median towards the mean.
 As can be seen from histogram, data are now more concetrated around the mean.

 ###DIFFERENCES IN ACTIVITY PATTERNS BETWEEN WEEKDAYS AND WEEKENDS

 I used `strptime()` function to identify days.
-After that, I splitted the dataset to weekend and weekday datasets.
-Finally, interval means were computed and graph plotted for each dataset.
+After that, I splitted the dataset to the  weekend and the weekday datasets.
+Finally, the interval means were computed and graph plotted for each dataset.

 ```r